taye/interact.js/docs/faq.md

 interact.dynamicDrop(true);
 ```

-If you're adding/removing dropzone elements or changing their dimensions while
+If you're adding or removing dropzone elements or changing their dimensions
-dragging, you may need to change the [`dynamicDrop`][dynamic-drop] setting to
+while dragging, you may need to change the [`dynamicDrop`][dynamic-drop] setting
-true so that the dropzones rects are recalculated after every `dragmove`.
+to true so that the dropzones rects are recalculated after every `dragmove`.

 Drag handle
 ===========